 RICCIONE PAESE (RICCIONE VILLAGE)

-This is an older part of the town, slightly detached from the main tourist hot spots.
-This means that even during the most visited summer months, it maintains its tranquillity.
+This is an older part of the town, slightly detached from the main touristic hot spots.
+This means that even during the most visited summer months, it maintains tranquillity.
 This is where the local people go about their daily lives.

 The focal point of Riccione Paese is its main street, Corso Fratelli Cervi.
-This is where you can find excellent bakeries and other shops that sell delicious Italian products.
-There are also supermarkets and banks and numerous bars where you can stop for coffee or cappuccino or you can eat fresh croissants usually served in different varieties.
+This is where you can find excellent bakeries and other shops that sell delicious products.
+There are also supermarkets and banks and numerous bars where you can stop for coffee or cappuccino or where you can eat fresh croissants usually served in different varieties.

 Chiesa Vecchia San Martino (The Old San Martino Church) is a small church that serves the local parish.

-What’s very interesting is that houses along the main street are private residences and that creates the magical atmosphere and community spirit.
+What’s very interesting is that houses along the main street are private residences and that creates magical atmosphere.
 I am pretty sure that everyone knows everyone else in the village, a small touch that is so important in life, but usually completely lost in bigger cities.

-In fact, whatever you need to do, you can accomplish in Riccione Paese and you don’t need to venture any further.
+In fact, whatever you need to do, you can do it in Riccione Paese and you don’t need to venture any further.

 Every Friday is the market day and the whole area is transformed, with numerous vendors selling clothes, shoes and other trinkets, fruit and vegetable, meat and other typical Italian meat products, cheese, etc.

 VIALE CECCARINI AND VIALE DANTE

 The famous Viale Ceccarini is the main street in Riccione.
 It is divided in two parts.
 A part that is open for traffic runs from the hospital to the railway station.
 The pedestrian part runs from the station to Piazzale Roma and the sea.
 The pedestrian part of this street is the most famous focal point of the town.

-The upper part of Viale Ceccarini is a very beautiful street with shops, bars and restaurants.
+The upper part of Viale Ceccarini is very beautiful, with numerous shops, bars and restaurants.

 There are also many elegant villas that make this section of the street very charming.